Mrs. Landingham: Character role

 Mrs. Landingham provided other characters on The West Wing with guidance rather than playing a central political role, and was known for her playful banter.
 Her influence over the President was particularly noted, with Steve Heisler of The A.V.
-Club commenting that Mrs. Landingham "held a unique kind of influence over the President Of The United States, yet had zero ego about it".
+Club commenting that Mrs. Landingham "held a unique kind of influence over the President of the United States, yet had zero ego about it".
 Mrs. Landingham was described by Heisler as humble, hard-working, relentlessly moral, and "important in all the ways The West Wing rarely talks about, yet in all the ways The West Wing excels".
 With a show as idealized as The West Wing, Mrs. Landingham sometimes reminded the characters "who they should be working for".
 Kathryn Joosten is quoted in the Los Angeles Times as saying that Mrs. Landingham "represented for a lot of people the voice of the little people".

 Development

-Mrs. Landingham was played by Kathryn Joosten, while actress Kirsten Nelson played a younger Mrs. Landingham in the flashback scenes of "Two Cathedrals".
+Mrs. Landingham was played by Kathryn Joosten, while Kirsten Nelson played a younger Mrs. Landingham in the flashback scenes of "Two Cathedrals".
 Joosten said that she drew from previous experience spending time with an executive assistant at a technology company in Pasadena, commenting that "she was efficient; she was proven.
 But she called her boss by her first name, and I couldn't do that".
 Joosten also recalled a scene in which her character was to remind a few women secretaries who were gossiping that they "work for some very important men here".
 Joosten, who remarked that the line "pissed [her] off", persuaded the writers to change "men" to "people".

 Conclusion

 While at a charity dinner with the cast and crew of The West Wing, Joosten told series creator Aaron Sorkin that she had been approached for a regular role in a TV series that was shooting its pilot.
 This inadvertently inspired Sorkin to create serious drama for the Bartlet character by suddenly killing off his lifelong family friend and secretary, in a scene Heisler described as "perfectly gut-wrenching".
-The showrunner planned it as a dramatic penultimate twist for the second season, leading the President to rail against his god in "Two Cathedrals" (2001), pacing and smoking throughout Washington National Cathedral—a season finale for which Sheen was "the overwhelming favorite to win an Emmy [Award]".
+The showrunner planned it as a dramatic penultimate twist for the second season, leading the President to rail against his god in "Two Cathedrals" (2001), pacing and smoking throughout Washington National Cathedral — a season finale for which Sheen was "the overwhelming favorite to win an Emmy [Award]".
 The following June, Joosten told the Los Angeles Times that "the publicity resulting from Mrs. Landingham’s untimely demise has been good for me personally".